awsdocs/amazon-efs-user-guide/doc_source/API_CreateMountTarget.md

 HTTP Status Code: 409

  **NetworkInterfaceLimitExceeded**
- The calling account has reached the ENI limit for the specific AWS region\.
-Client should try to delete some ENIs or get its account limit raised\.
-For more information, see [Amazon VPC Limits](https://docs.aws.amazon.com/AmazonVPC/latest/UserGuide/VPC_Appendix_Limits.html) in the Amazon Virtual Private Cloud User Guide \(see the Network interfaces per VPC entry in the table\)\.
+The calling account has reached the limit for elastic network interfaces for the specific AWS Region\.
+The client should try to delete some elastic network interfaces or get the account limit raised\.
+For more information, see [Amazon VPC Limits](https://docs.aws.amazon.com/AmazonVPC/latest/UserGuide/VPC_Appendix_Limits.html) in the *Amazon VPC User Guide * \(see the Network interfaces per VPC entry in the table\)\.
 HTTP Status Code: 409

  **NoFreeAddressesInSubnet**